 For a county to be placed on an alert level: meeting none or one of the criteria is Level 1 yellow; two or three is Level 2 orange; four or five is Level 3 red; and six or seven is Level 4 purple.

-Kate Siefert, Health Commissioner of Crawford County Public Health, points out to the community that the map and the change in status to red is a reminder to follow public health precautions, such as: maintain a social distance of at least 6 feet when around others outside of your household, wear facial coverings in public (especially when social distancing is difficult to maintain), follow good hand hygiene through frequent hand washing, cover your coughs and sneezes, avoid touching your face with unwashed hands, avoid contact with high-risk individuals, and stay home when not feeling well and/or exhibiting symptoms.
+Kate Siefert, Health Commissioner of Crawford County Public Health, pointed out to the community that the map and the change in status to red is a reminder to follow public health precautions, such as: maintain a social distance of at least 6 feet when around others outside of your household, wear facial coverings in public (especially when social distancing is difficult to maintain), follow good hand hygiene through frequent hand washing, cover your coughs and sneezes, avoid touching your face with unwashed hands, avoid contact with high-risk individuals, and stay home when not feeling well and/or exhibiting symptoms.

 Now that Crawford County is red, the precautions encourage people to also decrease in-person interactions with others outside of their household, avoid unnecessary travel, and limit gatherings of any number.

 “The number of cases in rural areas are on the rise.
-We are seeing an increase in cases associated with churches and gatherings at private residences,” explains Trish Factor, Health Commissioner, Galion City Health Department.
+We are seeing an increase in cases associated with churches and gatherings at private residences,” explained Trish Factor, Health Commissioner, Galion City Health Department.
 “The measures that we’re able to take right now can go a long way in containing the virus, but they don’t do any good if you don’t practice them.
 It’s not easy, but it’s also not complicated.”

 The Ohio Public Health Advisory System is updated every Thursday and released to the public during Governor DeWine’s 2:00pm press conference.